-The final page of the Science Goal allows the user to enter important scientific objectives that will determine many aspects of how the observations will be executed.
+This page of the Science Goal allows the user to enter important scientific objectives that will determine many aspects of how the observations will be executed.
 These include the desired angular resolution and the largest angular structure that needs to be imaged - these determine which arrays and configurations need to be scheduled.
-It also includes how long these will observe for which, unlike most other radio/mm/submm telescopes, is calculated from a desired sensitivity.
-An example of the Control and Performance parameters is shown in Fig. 5.8, including the ACA interface.
+As the opacity of the atmosphere at mm/submm wavelengths is large and highly frequency-dependent, the user requests a sensitivity instead of a time.
+The OT will then derive a time estimate based on expected observing conditions, although the actual observing time may be different because of different observing conditions at the telescope (number of antennas, atmospheric conditions, etc.).